Stock Routes

 View Stock Routes network here.

 Landowners may apply to Council to take a supply of water from a facility.
 If they wish to do so, they must apply to Council for a Stock Route Watering Facility Agreement.
 Taking water from a Stock Route Watering Facility without an agreement or without a permit is an offence under the Land Protection Act.
-View the Application for a Stock Route Water Facility Agreement
+View the Application for a Stock Route Water Facility Agreement.

 For the movement of stock on a Stock Route an Application for a Stock Route Travel Permit is required to be filled out and submitted to the Council Office at least three days prior to moving stock on the Route.
-For more information and assistance in completing a Travel Permit Application refer to the Department of Natural Resources and Mines requirements for Travel Permits.
+For more information and assistance in completing a Travel Permit Application refer to the Department of Resources requirements for Travel Permits.

 As it is an offence to graze stock on a Stock Route without a permit, an Application for a Stock Route Agistment Permit is required to be filled out and submitted to the Council Office at least three days prior to the commencement date.
-For more information regarding and assistance in completing an Agistment Permit refer to the Department of Natural Resources and Mines requirements for Agistment Permits.
+For more information regarding and assistance in completing an Agistment Permit refer to the Department of Resources requirements for Agistment Permits.

 Before any use of the Stock Route is undertaken, a permit must be issued by Council along with the appropriate fees being paid.
-The current fees are set by DNRME and are available in the Schedule of Fees and Charges – Stock Routes.